It - Frisco, TX - IT Architeks

 Finance

 Gaining access to individuals’ financial assets is perhaps the greatest boon a cybercriminal could hope for.
-It’s therefore no surprise that finance is among the most heavily regulated sectors when it comes to handling customers’ sensitive data.
+It’s, therefore, no surprise that finance is among the most heavily regulated sectors when it comes to handling customers’ sensitive data.

 Financial institutions, including any company that offers loans, insurance, and investment advice, are subject to the Gramm-Leach-Bliley (GLB) Act, which mandates the safeguarding of sensitive information.
 Regulated by the FTC, the Act also encompasses The Safeguards Rule, which calls for administrative, technical, and physical safeguards to protect customer data.